drunkard/ceph/README.md

 debian-based
 ------------

-The list of debian package dependencies can be found in deps.deb.txt:
+The list of debian package dependencies can be installed with:

-	sudo apt-get install `cat deps.deb.txt`
+	sudo apt-get install `./display-deb-deps.sh`

 Note: libsnappy-dev and libleveldb-dev are not available upstream for natty, oneiric, and squeeze.
 Backports for Ceph can be found at